 The expected absence of central banks only amplified the trends prevailing in the currency markets.
 US external disequilibrium weigh on the US dollar (as DXY trades under 90) and stimulate a reach for alternatives including gold and its digital equivalent bitcoin which broke above the $23k ceiling.
 The euro appreciated above $1.22 driving high-beta Scandinavian currencies higher.
 Currencies linked to commodity prices (AUD, CAD) have been well oriented.
 In turn, possible PBoC monetary tightening hints at continued CNY appreciation.

 The dollar adjustment does underpin risk-taking in global financial markets.
 US equities have made new record highs thanks to technology stock gains despite the antitrust regulatory push weighing on the largest companies.
 Nasdaq is indeed trading above 12 700.
 Despite higher crude prices, backwardation in oil futures market sparked some profit taking in energy stocks.

 The drop in the greenback also magnified the rush into emerging bonds.
-Final investor flows accelerated cutting further by 11bp last week to 354bp.
+Final investor flows accelerated cutting spreads further by 11bp last week to 354bp.
 In Europe, equity markets have remained well oriented.
-Lastly, the banking regulator will limit payouts, which appeared to have caused some selling across the banking sector.
+Lastly, the banking regulator will limit dividend payouts, which appeared to have caused some selling across the banking sector.